The Ultimate In Birding Tours

 LIBERIA & SIERRA LEONE – Little-known endemics of the Upper Guinea Forests

-15 Days Group Size Limit 7 (full)
+16 Days Group Size Limit 7 (tour guaranteed)

-Leaders: Pete Morris and a local bird guide
+Leaders: János Oláh and a top local bird guide

-15 Days Group Size Limit 7
+16 Days Group Size Limit 7

 LIBERIA & SIERRA LEONE BIRDING TOUR: OVERVIEW

-Liberia is a little-visited country on all fronts, and particularly as regards birding, yet it hosts the famous massif of Mount Nimba on the borders with Guinea and Ivory Coast, a place redolent with the history of African ornithology and a really fantastic birding site.
+Liberia is a little-visited country on all fronts, particularly as regards birding, yet it hosts the famous massif of Mount Nimba on the borders with Guinea and Ivory Coast, a place redolent with the history of African ornithology and a really fantastic birding site.
 Liberia was effectively created as a ‘homeland’ for liberated slaves of West African descent who wished to return from the United States to Africa.
 As a result, it is nowadays a largely English-speaking African country with a mix of indigenous peoples and the descendants of those American ‘returnees’.

-Sierra Leone with its beautiful white sandy beaches washed by the warm waters of the Atlantic Ocean is a small country (a former British colony) in West Africa that lies sandwiched between Guinea and Liberia.
+Sierra Leone, with its beautiful white sandy beaches washed by the warm waters of the Atlantic Ocean, is a small country (a former British colony) in West Africa that lies sandwiched between Guinea and Liberia.
 The capital city of Freetown is situated at the northern end of a mountainous peninsula jutting out into the Atlantic Ocean.
-The city was founded in 1792 as a place for the resettlement of former slaves from Nova Scotia and it has had a colourful history ever since.
+The city was founded in 1792 as a place for the resettlement of former slaves from Nova Scotia, and it has had a colourful history ever since.

 For the birdwatcher, the prime interest of this region is its situation at the western end of the Upper Guinea Forests Endemic Bird Area.
 These forests, sadly now a shadow of their former glory as they have been fragmented by large-scale logging activities throughout the region, stretch eastwards to Nigeria.
-Those birders wishing to see most of the specialities and endemics of West Africa have to visit several of the finest of the surviving forests and in Liberia and Sierra Leone, both interesting but relatively small countries, we have a marvellous opportunity to explore the superb Mount Nimba National Park, Tiwai Island Wildlife Sanctuary and Gola Rainforest National Park in search of numerous Upper Guinea specialities, including a number of species that are hard or impossible to see on bird tours elsewhere in West Africa.
+Those birders wishing to see most of the specialities and endemics of West Africa have to visit several of the finest of the surviving forests, and in Liberia and Sierra Leone, both interesting but relatively small countries, we have a marvellous opportunity to explore the superb Mount Nimba National Park, Tiwai Island Wildlife Sanctuary and Gola Rainforest National Park in search of numerous Upper Guinea specialities, including a number of species that are hard or impossible to see on bird tours elsewhere in West Africa.

-Nearly 700 species have been recorded in Liberia and Sierra Leone and 14 restricted-range species occur here that are strictly endemic to the Upper Guinea Forests EBA, while around 20 more can only be found in forested countries from here to the Nigerian/Cameroonian border areas.
+Nearly 700 species have been recorded in Liberia and Sierra Leone, and 14 restricted-range species occur here that are strictly endemic to the Upper Guinea Forests EBA, while around 20 more can only be found in forested countries from here to the Nigerian/Cameroonian border areas.
 Sierra Leone and Liberia are a particularly exciting destination for those interested in Upper Guinea Forest endemic birds.
-The two countries offers more of these specialities and better chances for many of these birds than does, for example, Ghana, but the road and accommodation infrastructure here is less developed, so travel here is more of an adventure.
+The two countries offer more of these specialities and better chances for many of these birds than, for example, Ghana, but the road and accommodation infrastructure here is less developed, so travel here is more of an adventure.
 The rewards of birding in Liberia and Sierra Leone include some rarely seen species and the chance to make real ornithological discoveries.

-During our journey through Liberia and Sierra Leone, we will travel through a variety of habitats including coastal mangroves, lowland farm bush, secondary and gallery forest, granitic inselbergs, scattered hills and mountains, the high summit area of Mount Nimba and the closed-canopy evergreen forests of the flanks of Mount Nimba and the Gola Forest.
+During our journey through Liberia and Sierra Leone, we will travel through a variety of habitats, including coastal mangroves, lowland farm bush, secondary and gallery forest, granitic inselbergs, scattered hills and mountains, the high summit area of Mount Nimba and the closed-canopy evergreen forests of the flanks of Mount Nimba and the Gola Forest.

-Our adventurous Liberia & Sierra Leone birding tour begins at Monrovia, the capital of Liberia, but we will pause here only for a night before we head northwards into the interior, our destination the famous Mount Nimba massif.
+Our adventurous Liberia & Sierra Leone birding tour begins at Monrovia, the capital of Liberia, but we will pause here only for a night before we head northwards into the interior, where our destination is the famous Mount Nimba massif.

 After reluctantly leaving Mount Nimba, we have a travel day ahead as we cross the border into Sierra Leone.

-Heading north to Lalehun and the Gola Rainforest Park, we have an excellent opportunity to see that most peculiar of all the Western African endemics, the Yellow-headed Picathartes or White-necked Rockfowl where the birds are usually readily seen even during the non-breeding season.
+Heading north to Lalehun and the Gola Rainforest Park, we have an excellent opportunity to see the most peculiar of all the Western African endemics, the Yellow-headed Picathartes or White-necked Rockfowl where the birds are usually readily seen even during the non-breeding season.

-From here we will head westwards to the town of Makeni, our base for exploring the savannahs at the base of the Sula Mountains at Bumbuna, stopping along the way to look for Forbes’s Plover.
-Here we will have an excellent chance of finding the exquisite Emerald Starling and the restricted range Turati’s Boubou.
-We shall also be looking for the impressively tailed and parasitic Togo Paradise Whydah and also its pretty little host, the Yellow-winged Pytilia.
-Other granivorous birds here include Dybowski’s Twinspot, Magpie Mannikin and Crimson Seedcracker.
+In the Makeni area, we will have an excellent chance of finding the exquisite Emerald Starling and the restricted range Turati’s Boubou.
+We shall also be looking for the impressively tailed and parasitic Togo Paradise Whydah and its pretty little host, the Yellow-winged Pytilia.
+Other granivorous birds here include Dybowski’s Twinspot, Magpie Mannikin and Crimson Seedcracker, and we may come across the hard-to-identify Cameroon and Jambandu Indigobirds.

 Eventually, we will return to the Atlantic coastline, but this time at Freetown where our tour ends at the international airport.